4 Best Solar Companies in Ashtabula, OH

 Check Licensing

-It's important to hire a licensed solar installer.
+It's imperative that your solar installer has the proper licensing.
 This help guarantee that the work is done properly using the most up-to-date installation methods.
 Ohio may require a solar installer to hold a state contractors' license, but only for commercial work.
 For home solar panel installations, cities can establish their own licensing or regulatory requirements.

 Read Customer Reviews

 Look at review platforms such as the Better Business Bureau (BBB), Google Reviews, and TrustPilot to find out what previous customers have to say about local solar providers.
-Reviews can give you an idea of a company’s dependability and customer service.
-Avoid companies with no reviews or with predominantly negative feedback.
+Reviews can give you an idea of a company’s reliability and customer service.
+Be wary of companies with no reviews or with predominantly negative feedback.

 Compare Multiple Quotes